pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 ## Production Infrastructure as Code

-At the heart of this architecture is a simple idea: that we should separate resources into loosely-coupled, independently-manageable sets, based on risk and functionality.
+At the core of this architecture is a simple idea: that we should separate resources into loosely-coupled, independently-manageable sets, based on risk and functionality.

 We suggest splitting infrastructure up into (roughly) six [Pulumi